ldeo-glaciology/glaciology-intro-book/_sources/book-intro.md

 - glaciologists looking for inspiration on how to access datasets in the cloud using Python.s

 ## This book compared to previous texts
-Several seminal glaciological textbooks, e.g., Cuffey and Paterson's Physics of Glaciers, have be instrumental in the training of a generations of glaciologists.
+Several seminal glaciological textbooks, e.g., Cuffey and Paterson's Physics of Glaciers, have be instrumental in the training of generations of glaciologists.
 This book cannot hope to be as comprehensive as many such texts, but it does aim to cover similar material.
-So, despite this overlap, it will have several important advantages:
+So, despite this overlap, we hope it compliment existing text in several ways:
 1. It will be available to anyone, anytime, at no cost.
 This removes any barriers to entry usually associated with the cost of textbooks.
 2. It will be community driven, with multiple contributors sharing their time and expertise.
 This will more evenly distribute both the work load and the credit for creating a useful text, and it will enable a larger diversity of topics to be covered than a standard introductory text.
 3. It will be easily updatable as the science develops.
 4. It will include executable code examples embedded in the text (see below).
+5. Key physics concepts (the stress equations, mass conservations) will be explained from close-to first principles.

 ## Running the code interactively
-A great advantage of writing this online textbook as a JupyterBook is that coding examples that accompany the text in order to aid in comprehension can be embedded in-line as code blocks within.
-Even better, the reader can interactively run the code, allowing you to experiment and gain intuition for the modeling or data-analysis procedure that is being described.
+A great advantage of writing this online textbook as a JupyterBook is that coding examples that accompany the text in order to aid in comprehension can be embedded in-line as code blocks.
+Even better, the reader can interactively run the code, allowing you to experiment with and gain intuition for the modeling or data-analysis procedure being described.

 You can run the code in at least three ways.